Home » UXO Services » UXO Surveys

 We can deploy specialist magnetometer survey equipment to detect for shallow-buried items of UXO on your Greenfield project.

-1st Line Defence's Drone (UAV) completing a UXO Survey on Greenfield land
+1st Line Defence's drone completing a UXO Non-intrusive Survey for a wind farm in the UK

 Drone / Aerial UXO Survey